calasanmarko/TurboMac/README.md

 4. Run `sudo mount -uw /`
 5. Run `sudo rm -rf /System/Library/Extensions/IOPlatformPluginFamily.kext`
 6. Run `sudo cp -rf TurboMac.kext /System/Library/Extensions/TurboMac.kext`
-7. Run `sudo chown -R root:wheel /System/Library/Extensions/TurboMac.kext`
-8. Run `sudo chmod -R 0644 /System/Library/Extensions/TurboMac.kext`
-9. Run `sudo kextcache -i /`
+7. Run `sudo kextcache -i /`
-10. Restart your Mac
+8. Restart your Mac

+You can verify that the extension has loaded correctly by seeing if it shows up when you type `kextstat | grep Turbo` in the Terminal.

 # How it works:
 1. Checks whether your CPU has HWP support